The Republican Party Will Be Fine, Even If Trump Doesn't Fade Away

-Category: World Politics Hits: 0Jonathan Chait has written an astute column about the Republican crack-up that was supposed to be happening but now clearly isn't.
+Category: World Politics Hits: 1Jonathan Chait has written an astute column about the Republican crack-up that was supposed to be happening but now clearly isn't.
 The heady predictions that the party would break free of the Trumpist grip already seem fanciful.
 If anybody is suffering repercussions for their response to Trump’s autogolpe, it is the Republicans who criticized it.
 Conservative Republicans are threatening to strip Liz Cheney of her leadership post after she voted to impeach Trump....
 Adam Kinzinger, another pro-impeachment Republican, is facing censure.
 The Michigan Republican member of the state board of canvassers, who broke with his party to certify the state’s election results, is losing his job as a result of his refusal to go along with Trump’s lie.
 Fox News is firing journalists associated with its election call that Biden won Arizona.

 Read more https://crooksandliars.com/2021/01/republican-party-will-be-fine-even-if